Is NGO storytelling unethical?

 Want to gather and create content more ethically?

-- Learn the practicalities and processes of gathering and creating content from your programmes with our one-day training course on 4 May
+- Learn the practicalities and processes of gathering and creating content from your programmes with our online training course on 8-15 October.

 - Join the Bond People in the Pictures Group to discuss best practice with other communications practitioners.